IEA (2023), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, License: CC BY 4.0

 The price trajectories do not attempt to represent the fluctuations and price cycles that characterise commodity markets in practice.
 The potential for volatility is ever present, especially in systems that are undergoing a necessary and profound transformation.

 An increasing range and variety of carbon pricing schemes are coming into operation around the world.
-There are 68 direct carbon pricing instruments existing today, covering more than 40 countries.
-Global carbon pricing revenue in 2021 increased by almost 60% from 2020 levels, to around USD 84 billion.
+There are 73 direct carbon pricing instruments existing today, covering around 40 countries and over 30 subnational jurisdictions.

-The STEPS includes only existing and announced initiatives, whereas in the APS and NZE additional measures of varying stringency and scope are assumed to be introduced.
-In the NZE, for example, carbon prices are in place in all regions, rising by 2050 to an average of USD 250/tonne CO2 in advanced economies, to USD 200/tonne CO2 in emerging market and developing economies with net zero emissions pledges, and to lower levels elsewhere.
-As with other policy measures, CO2 prices need to be introduced carefully, with a view to the likely consequences and distributional impacts.
+The STEPS includes only existing and scheduled initiatives, whereas in the APS and NZE Scenario additional measures of varying stringency and scope are assumed to be introduced.
+In the NZE Scenario, for example, carbon prices are in place in all regions, rising by 2050 to an average of USD 250/tonne CO2 in advanced economies, to USD 200/tonne CO2 in emerging market and developing economies with net zero emissions pledges, and to lower levels elsewhere.

 For fuel end-use prices, for each sector and GEC Model region, a representative price (usually a weighted average) is derived taking into account the product mix in final consumption and differences between countries.
 International price assumptions are then applied to derive average pre-tax prices for coal, oil, and gas over the projection period which are used in the model for the technology choice.
 Excise taxes, value added tax rates and subsidies are taken into account in calculating average post-tax prices for all fuels.
 In all cases, the excise taxes and value added tax rates on fuels are assumed to remain unchanged over the projection period.
 Governmental actions to shield consumers are also taken into account.

 We assume that energy-related consumption subsidies are gradually reduced over the projection period, though at varying rates across the GEC Model regions and the scenarios.
-In the Announced Pledges Scenario the oil price is lower than in the Stated Policies Scenario.
-In order to counteract a rebound effect in the transport sector from lower gasoline and diesel prices, a CO2 tax is introduced in the form of an increase of fuel duty to keep end-user prices at the same level as in the Stated Policies Scenario.
+In the APS the oil price is lower than in the STEPS.
+In order to counteract a rebound effect in the transport sector from lower gasoline and diesel prices, a CO2 tax is introduced in the form of an increase of fuel duty to keep end-user prices at the same level as in the STEPS.
 All prices are expressed in US dollars per tonne of oil equivalent and assume no change in exchange rates.

-For electricity end-use prices, the model calculates prices as a sum of the wholesale electricity price, system operation costs, transmission & distribution costs, other supply costs, and taxes and subsidies.
+For electricity end-use prices, the model calculates prices as a sum of the wholesale electricity price, system operation cost, transmission and distribution costs, supply costs, and taxes and subsidies.
+Wholesale prices are calculated based on the costs of generation in each region, under the assumption that all plants recover their variable costs and that new additions recover their full costs of generation, including their capital costs.

-There is no single definition of wholesale electricity prices, but in the GEC Model the wholesale price refers to the average price paid to generators for their output.
-For each region, wholesale electricity price are derived under the assumption that all plants operating in a given year recover the full costs – fixed costs as well as variable costs – of electricity generation and storage.
-The key region specific factors affecting wholesale prices are therefore:
+There is no single definition of wholesale electricity prices, but in the GEC Model the wholesale price refers to the average price (across time segments) paid to generators for their output.
+They reflect the region-specific costs of generating electricity for the marginal power plants in each time segment, plus any capital costs that are not recovered.
+The key factors affecting wholesale prices are therefore:

-- The upfront capital investment and financing costs of electricity generation and storage plants;
+- The capital cost of electricity generation plants;

-- The operation and maintenance costs of electricity generation and storage plants; and
+- The operation and maintenance costs of electricity generation plants; and

-- The variable costs of coal, natural gas, oil and other fuels inputs and, if applicable, CO2 cost of generation plants’ output.
+- The variable fuel cost and, if applicable, CO2 cost of generation plants’ output.

 The IEA measures fossil fuel consumption subsidies using a price-gap approach.
 This compares final end-user prices with reference prices, which correspond to the full cost of supply, or, where appropriate, the international market price, adjusted for the costs of transportation and distribution.
 The estimates cover subsidies to fossil fuels consumed by end-users and subsidies to fossil-fuel inputs to electricity generation.